When portfolios were leather bound, designers carefully selected work to present.

 Amelio is a private membership club.
 In return for a subscription fee, they offer discounts from a range of healthcare, wellbeing and lifestyle service providers.

-Aim was to design a site, capable of accommodating exponential growth in partners, without making navigation unwieldy.
+The site needed to be capable of accommodating exponential growth in partners, without making navigation unwieldy.

-Form relates to the page it is sent from.
-So visitors doesn’t need to specify which service provider, when completing a booking form.
+Also, the form relates to the page it is sent from.
+Visitors don’t have to fill in which service provider, when making a booking enquiry.